Mitch McConnell Has Decided To ‘Cut His Losses’ With Donald Trump To Maintain Power, Columnist Says

 In a Friday op-ed for The Nation, columnist Sasha Abramsky spotlighted the purported clash taking place within the Republican Party in the wake of the Electoral College confirming Democratic Joe Biden as the winner of the 2020 election.
-In particular, it touched on Senate Majority Leader Mitch McConnell’s recognition of Biden as President-elect and his apparent strategy to “cut his losses” with Donald Trump to maintain power into the next administration.
+In particular, it touched on Senate Majority Leader Mitch McConnell’s recognition of Biden as president-elect and his apparent strategy to “cut his losses” with Donald Trump to maintain power into the next administration.

 “Trump is desperately fighting for his personal survival, but McConnell has abandoned him; ergo, Trump must now turn his rhetorical guns against the Senate leader,” the columnist wrote.